ProprioCS/Provia.Documents/Power Table.md

 1. Front-end Framework

-    - The Orion Smart Table will be built using a modern JavaScript framework such as React, Angular, or Vue.js
+    - The Provia Smart Table will be built using a modern JavaScript framework such as React, Angular, or Vue.js

     - The chosen framework should provide a robust set of tools and libraries for building interactive and responsive user interfaces